bahrus/xtal-pika-day/README.md

 # \<xtal-pika-day\>

 Vanilla web component wrapper around the lightweight [pikaday date picker](https://github.com/dbushell/Pikaday).
+If you need to:

+1. Place a date picker in each row of a large grid, and
+2. Have it load quickly in IE11

+this might be the best choice.

 ## Install the Polymer-CLI